sebastianburbidge/Individual-Research-Project/README.md

 Processed-Samples contains .csv files with the preprocessed data used by the R file.
 These samples were used to generate the data seen in the poster.

 main.R plots all the data.
-It is currently configured for the 2023 data, which has slightly different headings.
+It is currently configured for the 2026 data, which has slightly different headings to the 2023 data.

 preprocessing.py processes all the data.
-It is currently configured for the 2023 data, which has slightly different headings.
+It is currently configured for the 2026 data.
 This file was generated with the help of Google Gemini.

 confusion_matrices.xlsx contains confusion matrices for the cluster analysis.